shahid129/sully-s-kitchen/README.md

  - Raleway for logo and heading
  - Mmooch Sans for body

- I used only two minimum colors all throughout the project and they are
+ I used only few colors all throughout the project and they are
  - rgb(221, 214, 214) for background.
  - black for text.
  - #F3F3F3 for background.